ADHD Girls

 ADHD Girls Contact information, map and directions, contact form, opening hours, services, ratings, photos, videos and announcements from ADHD Girls, Mental Health Service, London.

-ADHD Girls is a social impact company with a mission to empower girls and women with ADHD to thrive and elevate neurodiversity understanding via an intersectional lens Powered by personal lived experiences of ADHD, we work to destigmatise ADHD and support ADHDers via:
+ADHD Girls is a social impact company with a mission to empower neurodivergent women with the knowledge & tools to thrive with ADHD & AuDHD and elevate neurodiversity understanding via an intersectional lens Powered by personal lived experiences of ADHD, we work to destigmatise ADHD and support ADHDers via:

 Post-diagnosis Support:: Personal and professional development workshops for ADHDers;